Sinestro38/gpu_radix_sort/README.md

 # Minimal GPU Radix Sort

 A simple CUDA implementation of radix sort for integer key-value pairs.
 The core sorting kernel is just ~110 lines of code and demonstrates basic GPU radix sort concepts.
-Can easily be extended to other data types by adding few LOC normalizations to uint.
+Can easily be extended to other data types by adding few LOC normalizations into uint.

 ## What it does